deepakChourasiya-aj/deepakChourasiya-aj/README.md

 <p align="center"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=deepakchourasiya-aj" alt="deepakchourasiya-aj" /></a> </p>

+## :book: 𝙰𝚋𝚘𝚞𝚝 𝙼𝚎
+- 🖥 An Aspiring full-stack web developer with 1200 hours of practical coding experience, strongly passionate about new technologies. collaborative team player proficient in building efficient software solutions. looking for a challenging role in a growth-oriented organization.
+- 🎓 Learning Full-Stack web development at Masai school

 - 🌱 I’m currently learning **Node.js**

 - 👨‍💻 All of my projects are available at [https://deepakchourasiya-aj.github.io/](https://deepakchourasiya-aj.github.io/)